shaikk0308/agentic-hr-assistant/README.md

 ## 🎥 Application Demo

-Watch the HR AI Assistant in action, including:
+Watch the HR AI Assistant in action:

 https://youtu.be/X8f52bVaXw8